-A firmware release has three modules, and they must be upgraded (that is, placed on the Rack PDU) in the same order as shown in the table below.
+NMC2 firmware releases have three modules, and they must be upgraded (that is, placed on the Rack PDU) in the same order as shown in the table below.

 NOTE: It is possible to skip upgrading the bootmon file if it is already the same version as the file located on the card.